Mahmud-Rimel/Fake-News-Detection/README.md

 ### **Tokenization**

 Tokenization is a technique to separating a piece of texts in small units.
 A text may contain with a huge number of words, sentences.
 Tokenization creates a list of words in the text.
-For example:  ' I am writing a markdown file.' --> ['I', 'am', 'writing','a', 'markdown','file]
+For example:  ' I am writing a markdown file.' --> ['I', 'am', 'writing','a', 'markdown','file.']

 ### **Stopwords**